 To diagnose MAC, fluid or tissue samples are collected from the blood, lymph nodes, bone marrow, etc. and sent to a lab for testing.
 The bacteria must be “grown” in test tubes, which can take about a week.
 If MAC is suspected, treatment is often started before a diagnosis is confirmed.

 How is it treated?

-Almost always, MAC combination therapy includes the following drugs:
+Almost always, MAC treatment includes the following:

 How is it prevented?

 As mentioned above, it is very difficult to prevent coming into contact with the bacteria.
 In turn, most health care experts recommend starting preventive treatment when the CD4 count falls below 50.
 When the CD4 count increases to and stays above 100 for at least three months, preventive treatment may be stopped.
 However, it must be restarted if the CD4 count falls below 50 again.